vitkolos/notes-iuip/semestr1-erasmus/computer-vision/lecture.md

 		- transmission and emission (human skin)
 	- most surfaces can be approximated by simple models
 	- first simplified hypothesis
+		- no fluorescent surfaces
+		- “cold” objects (they don't emit light)
+		- all light emitted from a surface point is formed solely by the light arriving there
 	- standard model: BRDF
 		- bi-directional reflectance distribution function
 		- models the ratio of energy for each wavelength $\lambda$